Debt Versus Credit Scores During Mortgage Qualification

-- Borrowers credit scores
+- Credit scores

-- With the combination of the borrowers debt and income, the lender will determine the borrower’s debt to income ratio
+With the combination of the borrowers debt and income, the lender will determine the borrower’s debt to income ratio:

-- For example, if you make $100,000 and you have $30,000 in debt your debt-to-income ratio would be 30 percent
+- For example, if borrower make $100,000 and have $30,000 in debt, the overall debt to gross income would be 30 percent

 - Keep in mind that debts counted in the DTI calculations are only debts that report to the credit bureaus

 Debts like child care, car insurance, cell phone, utilities, elderly care, and health insurance do not count when mortgage underwriters calculate debt to income ratios.

 The Federal Housing Administration (FHA) requires monthly mortgage payment combined with non-housing debts do not exceed the following: